antonromanov1/dragon-book-compiler/README.md

 # What is it ?

-Izber is a compiler which is taken from book Compilers: Principles, Techniques, and Tools (Alfred Aho, Monica Lam, Ravi Sethi and Jeffrey Ullman) and rewritten from Java to Rust.
+Izber is a compiler that works just like the compiler from chapter 2 of the dragon book (Compilers: Principles, Techniques, and Tools.
+Authors: Alfred Aho, Monica Lam, Ravi Sethi and Jeffrey Ullman).
+It is written in Rust.

 # Iz.. what ?